The ex-cop charged with murdering George Floyd posted bond Wednesday. See his release document HERE.

-Chauvin’s bond was set at $1.25 million for allegedly killing George Floyd with a knee to the neck while Floyd pleaded for his life in the case that sent shockwaves across the country and led to widespread protests that continue to this day.
+Chauvin’s bond was set at $1.25 million for allegedly killing Floyd with a knee to the neck while Floyd pleaded for his life in the case that sent shockwaves across the country and led to widespread protests that continue to this day.
+Reportedly, Chauvin paid $125,000 to walk.

 They were charged with six counts of aiding and abetting taxes or filing fraudulent returns starting in 2014, and three counts of failing to file returns from 2016 to 2018.

-Chauvin was charged alongside three other former Minneapolis cops, Thomas Lane, J. Alexander Kueng and Tou Thao.
+In the murder case, Chauvin was charged alongside three other former Minneapolis cops, Thomas Lane, J. Alexander Kueng and Tou Thao, who were all on the scene when Floyd died.